kdlong/WMassNanoGen/README.md

 cmsRun fragmentName_cfg.py
 ```

-An example to generate NanoGen from a MiniAOD file (useful to keep more gen particles or more LHE weights) is in [cmsDriverZJMiNNLONanoGen.sh](cmsDriverZJMiNNLONanoGen.sh).
+An example to generate NanoGen from a MiniAOD file (useful to keep more gen particles or more LHE weights) is in [runCmsDriverGenericMiniToNanoGen.sh](runCmsDriverGenericMiniToNanoGen.sh).

 ```